FlaxEngine/FlaxDocs/manual/graphics/lighting/reflections/env-probe.md

 By default Flax uses a dedicated content directory for **scene data assets**.
 It's used by the lightmaps, CSG meshes and also Environment Probes.
 Reflection probes cube textures are located in: **Content/SceneData/'scene_name'/EnvProbes**.
 If you want to reuse baked reflection probe or modify it you can access textures in there.
 Also Environment Probe actor contains a dedicated public property [EnvironmentProbe.Probe](http://docs.flaxengine.com/api/FlaxEngine.EnvironmentProbe.html#FlaxEngine_EnvironmentProbe_Probe) which can be used to access the cube texture being in use.

 To learn more about the scene assets see [Scene Data Storage](../../../get-started/scenes/scene-data.md) page.

+## Realtime probes

+Probes can be used at runtime from a script or automatically every frame.
+This can be used to implement dynamic environment reflections at cost of performance.
+Ensure to limit the amount of probes that are updated frequently and adjust the resolution to keep stable performance.